aemonge/aemonge/README.md

 Responsible for creating end-to-end modules, with BackboneJS and PHP with support down to IE7 for an ah-hoc SAP-like system.

-* Created import/export tool that automatically parsed raw XLS data into SQL with smart detection of up to 4 categories for the data.
+* Created an plugin which **imported/exported from XLS into SQL**, parsing the data according to the system architecture and schemas, as a 4 dimensional matrix.

 * Created 3 WordPress branding sites, with direct contact with the clients.